edwardluke-iw/docker-jvm-base/README.md

 ## Dockerfile

-The Dockerfile contains a number of named stages using the `AS` command which allows imasges to be built from layers created within previous build stages.
+The Dockerfile contains a number of named stages using the `AS` command which allows images to be built from layers created within previous build stages.
 There are three main stages defined within the file:

-### JVM Base
+### `jvm`
-The base layer for this project is `alpine:latest` which is used to define a stage called `jvm`.
-This stage is used as a layer within the subsequent stages.
+This stage is based from the `alpine:latest` image.
+The stage is called `jvm` which is used as the base layer within the subsequent stages.

+### `openjdk`
+The `openjdk` stage extends the `jvm` base stage and installs a full JDK.
+This image can be used as the builder for projects which need to compile Java.
+This stage can produce final images when used with the following parameters in `docker build`:

+    --target openjdk --build-arg jvm_version=X

-### OpenJDK and OpenJDK-JRE
+### `openjdk-jre`
-The `jvm` base stage is extented by either the `openjdk` or `openjdk-jvm` stages.
-These stages use the `build-arg java_version=X` to install the specified version of the JDK or the JVM.
+The `openjdk-jre` stage extends the `jvm` base stage and installs the minimal JRE.
+This image can be used as the runtime environment for projects which need to execute Java.
+This stage can produce final images when used with the following parameters in `docker build`:

+    --target openjdk-jre --build-arg jvm_version=X

 ### GraalJDK11
-Additionally the `jvm` base stage can be extended by the `graaljdk11` stage which installs a GraalVM compliant JDK and allows the `native-image` tool to be executed producing a static binary from the Java sources.
+Finally, the `graaljdk11` stage extends the `jvm` base stage and installs a GraalVM compliant JDK.
+This image can be used as the builder for projects which need to compile Java in to a single binary as it allows the `native-image` tool to be executed producing a static binary from the Java sources.